Chaos at UK airports as nationwide border system fails - KESQ

 By Sharon Braithwaite, CNN

-Images on social media showed long queues building at major airports, with many looking to travel ahead of a public holiday Monday and with schools also on half-term breaks.
+Images shared online showed long queues building at major airports, with many looking to travel ahead of a public holiday Monday and with schools also on half-term breaks.

 The failure means travelers must have their passports checked manually rather than by machine.